Char Siu Pork is easy to make to perfection for a crowd pleasing appetizer or weeknight star. The marinade serves as basting liquid and crispy glaze.

 A meat thermometer (instant read is best) is essential for this recipe to avoid under or over-cooked tenderloin.

-Finally, the tenderloins can be subsituted with a small pork butt or shoulder roast.
+Finally, the tenderloins can be substituted with a small pork butt or shoulder roast.
 After refrigeration, slow-roast in a low (325F) oven or on low in a slow cooker, adding half the reserved marinade at the beginning and the remainder during last hour, cooking meat until it easily pulls apart.
 Shred and serve over rice or on buns with sliced red onions for a delicious Asian pork sandwich.

 Char Siu Pork